Cweber648/scrollAPI/README.md

 * http https://desolate-oasis-97513.herokuapp.com/scrollios/1
 * http https://desolate-oasis-97513.herokuapp.com/scrollios/1/articles url=http://www.whatever.com

 We currently have just two routes.
 Eventually we'll need to delete all the articles.
 (MVP looks like it'll only need three routes!
-Are we cheating?)
-Bonus points for deleting an indiviual article.
+Are we cheating?
+Or just winning?)
+Bonus points for deleting an individual article.
 And super fabulous sparkly bonus points for modifying the order of articles in a scroll.
 Here are our routes:
 ![routes](https://cdn-pro.dprcdn.net/files/acc_559486/Xykogy)